- £704 per week

 Moonstones is a fabulous, detached bungalow situated just a very short stroll from the fantastic surfing and sandy beach at Holywell Bay, with direct access onto the sand dunes from the rear garden.
 Perfect for larger family groups, friends or couples away together, the spacious open plan design is light, bright and welcoming.
 The large picture windows allow lovely views over the rear terrace and garden, to the National Trust dunes and Holywell Bay Golf Club.
 Holywell Bay is a dog friendly beach all year round and Moonstones allows up to two well-behaved dogs by arrangement.

 The very private sunny rear garden with lawns and patio terrace area is fully enclosed and a wonderful spot to enjoy leisurely barbecues or just relax and unwind.
 Guests are welcome to use the main full-length utility space for storage of surfboards or cycles and there is ample parking for four cars on the block pavoir driveway.
-As well as two local pubs close by, there are some fantastic dining opportunities with Fifteen at Watergate Bay only 9 miles distant and Padstow with its world famous chefs, a further 12 miles.
+As well as two local pubs close by, there are some fantastic dining opportunities in nearby Newquay and Padstow.
 Birdwatchers will love the surrounding area not only for the native Cornish Choughs recently seen in the garden, but also for the waders on the shoreline.

 Set in an Area of Outstanding Natural Beauty with direct access to a wonderful sandy beach, miles of coastal walks, golf adjacent, horse riding and two separate course fisheries nearby, Moonstones really is the ideal base for a great family seaside getaway and for fans of Poldark, Gull Rocks and the beach at Holywell are in every Episode!
 Holywell Beach in the series is owned by the Poldark Family with the on screen phrase "This is the best beach in Cornwall".
 We couldn't agree more!